kaulex99/Konf_M20_Kauer_Khalil_Schedler/README.md

 ## Automated testing

-That maven can run the automated tests the maven surefire plugin is needed (org.apache.maven.plugins: maven-surefire-plugin)
+That maven can run the automated tests the maven surefire plugin is needed (*org.apache.maven.plugins: maven-surefire-plugin*)

+## JavaDoc integration

+To integrate the JavaDocs the maven javadoc report plugin is needed (*org.apache.maven.plugins:maven-javadoc-plugin*) In the configuration of that plugin following option is added `<additionalJOption>-Xdoclint:none</additionalJOption>`.
+This disables the JavaDoc linting, which means that the JavaDoc creation won't fail because of missing or incorrect JavaDoc comments.

 ## Testreports

-To generate a test report for the maven site the jacoco plugin can be used (org.jacoco:jacoco-maven-plugin)
+To generate a test report for the maven site the jacoco plugin can be used (*org.jacoco:jacoco-maven-plugin*)
 Therefore in the build "section" the report must be created and in the report "section" it gets added to the maven site